danbev/learning-ai/notes/architectures/mamba.md

 yₜ = Chₜ+ Dxₜ
 ```
 To get the `Â` and `B̂` values a process called discretization is used.
+This is like sampling from the continous space to get discrete values.
+And we
+can control how often we sample using a parameter Δ which is the interval we
+want to sample.
+This delta is adaptive and can be adjusted depending on the
+current input token.
+If we think of this as the distance between points we are
+sampling we might want to increase this distance depending on the current token
+being processed.
+If the token represents a word like "then" we might want to use
+a shorter distance so that we sample more often to capture the context.
+And if
+the token represents a word that is not as important like "the" we might want to
+use a larger distance so that we sample less often.

 ### Discretization
 So we will first discretize the parameters A, and B of the state space model,